 During the period from July 2018 to December 2020, the company has entered agreements regarding employee share options with 28 employees, by which the employees, subject to redemption, shall have the right to subscribe for shares in the company at a price of SEK 0.1 per share.
 The share options were issued at seven vesting times and have been issued free of charge.
 All warrants have a 4 year vesting period.
-In total, there are 142,890 outstanding employee share options as of 31 December 2022, corresponding to 709, 450 warrants after the bonus issue in February 2022, which can be subscribed in different periods between 1 February 2021 to 30 April 2025.
+In total, there are 121,890 outstanding employee share options as of 31 December 2023, corresponding to 609, 450 warrants after the bonus issue in February 2022, which can be subscribed in different periods between 1 February 2021 to 30 April 2025.
+In 2023, 75,000 options from the incentive program were exercised for shares.

-The Extraordinary General Meeting on 3

-February 2022 resolved to initiate the

-2022/2026 employee stock option program.

-In total, there are 129,000 outstanding

-employee share options as of 31 December

-2022, which cover 23 employees.
-Each

-warrant entitles the holder to subscribe for

-one share.
-The share option plan runs and

-can be subscribed in different periods from

-1 May 2026 to 31 December 2026.
+The Extraordinary General Meeting on 3 February 2022 resolved to initiate the 2022/2026 employee stock option program.
+In total, there are 110,000 outstanding employee share options as of 31 December 2023, which cover 23 employees.
+Each warrant entitles the holder to subscribe for one share.
+The share option plan runs and can be subscribed in different periods from 1 May 2026 to 31 December 2026.